J-Pascual-Rocamora/TMH/README.md

 # Readme
-To run the code, you will need a running RabbitMQ instance.
+To run the code, you will need a running RabbitMQ instance and python 3.
 If you are a docker user, you could install one with the line:
 ```sh
 docker run -d --hostname flask-rabbit --name flask-rabbit -p 4369:4369 -p 5671:5671 -p 5672:5672 rabbitmq:3